flatpak/flatpak-docs/docs/index.rst

 The docs are primarily intended for application developers and distributors.
 Their content is also relevant to those who have a general interest in Flatpak.

 If you are looking for information about how to install and use Flatpak applications, please refer to `the Flatpak website <http://flatpak.org>`_.
-Otherwise, if you want information about Flatpak internals or how to create runtimes, the `Flatpak wiki <https://github.com/flatpak/flatpak/wiki>`_ is the best place to start.

 Contents
 --------